ARC4CFD/arc4cfd.github.io/src/content/docs/section2/part1.md

 The strong nonlinearity in the Navier-Stokes equations result in fluid mechanics problems having a multiscale nature, especially in the case of turbulent flows.
 Additionally, fluid dynamics problems are combined with additional to multiphysics phenomena (heat transfer, acoustics, combustion, multi-phase problems), greatly complexifying the already challenging underlying fluid dynamics problem.
 For these reasons, CFD problems require a high-spatial and temporal resolution to resolve these coupled phenomena over the wide scales of interest.
 Thus the field of CFD is particularly well suited for *high-performance* computing applications.

-##Why use CFD on HPC
+##Why use CFD

+The reason for using CFD as opposed to experimental can be related to experimental limitations, access to experimental facilities, but most often related to costs.

 ##Conceptual approach towards CFD
-CFD simulations are undertaken to answer well-defined scientific or engineering questions.
-The reason for using CFD as opposed to experimental can be related to experimental limitations, access to experimental facilities, but most often related to costs.
+CFD simulations are undertaken to answer scientific or engineering questions.
 Yet the shortcomings of CFD lies in the approximations that must be made to represent a given physical setup.
 Numerical representations of physical problems are inherently an abstraction of reality in the form of a set of discretized governing equations and a set of boundary conditions.
 The results of the numerical simulation results can then be used to answer the original question motivating the study.

 ![Swirls and colors of Jupiter from the space probe Juno.](../../../assets/figs_section2/ARC4CFD_conceptualHPC.png "Conceptual utilization of CFD to answer scientific or engineering questions.")
 |:--:|